skynettoday/skynet-today/content/news/_posts/2018-04-19-tesla-crash.md

 Tesla is unique among companies taking on the challenge of autonomous vehicles in that it [doens't use LIDAR](https://www.tesla.com/blog/all-tesla-cars-being-produced-now-have-full-self-driving-hardware) in its approach to autonomy.
-Magnifying this, car that crashed appears to predate Tesla's fully self driving hardware release, it has a limited sensor suite and appears to rely almost entirely on a camera for lane finding and car following.
+Magnifying this, the car that crashed appears to predate Tesla's fully self driving hardware release and so has a limited sensor suite; it appears to rely almost entirely on a camera for lane finding and car following.

 That's similar to the adaptive cruise control that many other car manufacturers